glaciusimpact/SDL/README.md

 # SDL
-SDL3 codes to display a sprite, to use keyboard or to play music.
+SDL3 codes to display a sprite, to use keyboard or to play music on Windows.

 C code using SDL3 is provided as is.